Rexarrior/docx_to_md/memory-bank/progress.md

 - Heading level detection has been enhanced to properly recognize different heading levels
 - A new test script has been created to verify heading level detection
 - The conversion pipeline is now functional with proper heading hierarchy support
+- Newline handling within paragraphs has been fixed to maintain proper indentation
+- Formatted text runs with newlines are now correctly handled with formatting applied to each line

 ## What Works
 - **Document Model**: